 Special Instructions for Certain Settings

-Schools and childcare settings should report respiratory illness outbreaks when 10% of their student population is absent from school on a given day with respiratory illness symptoms and/or a respiratory illness diagnosis.
-Schools and childcare settings should report within 24 hours.
+Schools and childcare settings should report when 10% or more of their student population are absent from school on a given day due to:

-• Respiratory symptoms include coughing, fever or chills, shortness of breath or difficulty breathing, fatigue, body aches, headache, sore throat, and runny nose or congestion
+Respiratory symptoms include: coughing, fever or chills, shortness of breath or difficulty breathing, fatigue, body aches, headache, sore throat, and runny nose or congestion

 For guidance on preventing illness and outbreaks, visit Schools | Department of Health | Commonwealth of Pennsylvania